Sexual selection in amphibians: Vocal signaling in frogs

 Since anurans are highly sensitive to motion, females use conspicuous movements to communicate interest.
+Visual cues, such as the movement of a translucent vocal sac or presence of a large stripe in accessible males, may also influence mate preference by females.
 A female frog may also send vocal signals of her own to males, motivating copulation and competitive behaviors.
 Female Iberian midwife toads (Alytes cisternasii) use courtship calls to distinguish themselves from other male competitors.
 The African common platanna (Xenopus laevis) uses duet calling when males are not visible, allowing females to distinguish territorial males from satellite males.
 The Emei music frog (Babina daunchina) female calling stimulates male movement towards sound or phonotaxis.

 Calling is an energetically expensive activity, requiring high levels of aerobic respiration.
 Selection favors the most efficient call production, a good quality call that does not require high levels of energy. allowing a male frog to be able to call continuously for females.
 Dendropsophus microcephalus, a small tree frog, will produce 100 notes per minute for several hours, requiring up to 25 times more oxygen.
 Some frogs produce less energetic calls and remain in chorus for longer periods of time with the ability to remain active longer being better for mating success than a higher energy vocal display.

 The morphological and biochemical processes of call production are influenced by sexual selection. as cited by Male frogs have developed vocal sacs that enable louder calls, with the larger tympanum increasing the radiation of the vocal signal. as cited by Males also have larger trunk muscles with highly aerobic muscle fibers, many mitochondria, and fat storage.